 If NMTC compliance requirements are met through the end of each respective recapture period, the Food Bank expects each of the QCLI loans and the related leveraged loans will be forgiven, resulting in a recognition of gains approximately equal to each net amount.
 The Food Bank expects these loans will be forgiven before any principal is due.

-9. LEVERAGED LOANS RECEIVABLE
+10. LEVERAGED LOANS RECEIVABLE

-Leveraged loan receivables from New NMTC investment funds (see Note 8) are secured by first interest in pledged securities and consist of the following at June 30, 2023:
+Leveraged loan receivables from New NMTC investment funds (see Note 9) are secured by first interest in pledged securities and consist of the following: